 The outcome of over-supply of lawyers in some parts of Australia may not be an unrelieved disaster.
 Indeed it may have some advantages.
-It may encourage lawyers in this country to be more adventurous in their professional careers.35 It may set them upon the process, well established and developing in the United States, by which lawyers work in decreasing numbers in private practice and increasingly take their talents into business, the unions and others as "house counsel".36 It may make government practice more attractive.37 It may encourage the next generation of lawyers to turn their attention to activities where there is a social need but which are neglected because other work is more remunerative,38 has more "snob value" or is otherwise presently considered more congenial.
+It may encourage lawyers in this country to be more adventurous in their professional careers.
+On the may set them upon the process, well established and developing in the United States, by which lawyers work in decreasing numbers in private practice and increasingly for businesses, unions and others as "house counsel".
+It may make government practice more attractive.
+It may encourage the next generation of lawyers to turn their attention to activities where there is a social need but which are neglected because other work is more remunerative.
+As more "snob value" or is otherwise present considered more congenial.